 Analysis of infrastructure to optimize performance and costs

-For marketplaces where data collection continues to grow at staggering rates, cloud analytics offers advantages that data scientists could hardly have imagined 30 years ago.
+For marketplaces where data collection continues to grow at staggering rates, cloud analytics offers advantages that data scientists could hardly have imagined thirty years ago.

 One of the most powerful features of analytics on the cloud is its agility.
-Cloud computing enables the addition of storage and analytics as needed—enabling businesses to ask new questions of their data on demand.
+Cloud computing enables the scaling of storage and analytics as needed, enabling businesses to ask new questions about their data, on demand.
 These capabilities make it possible for organizations to respond in real time to changing conditions, traffic spikes, and major market events.

 Analytics on cloud solutions can also help to foster collaboration and information-sharing on an organizational scale.
-Using a central access point provides faster access to a shared point of reference, which promotes better communications and shared insights.
+Using a central access point provides faster access to a shared point of reference, promoting better communications and shared insights.